 How Our Technology Improves Hybridoma Screening

-Hybridoma generation and screening is a powerful tool for the development of monoclonal antibodies.
+Hybridoma generation and screening is a powerful tool for the discovery of novel monoclonal antibodies.
 Current techniques used in the field are restricted by the number of hybridomas they are able to screen each day.
-This can reduce the quality of hits obtained and slows down development pipelines.
+This can reduce the quality of hits obtained and slow down development pipelines.

-Our high-throughput picodroplet technology can rapidly screen your entire hybridoma library, helping you to isolate the cells that produce high quality antibodies, ready for further downstream analysis.
+Our high-throughput picodroplet technology can rapidly screen your hybridoma library, helping you to isolate highly-viable cells producing high quality antibodies against your target antigen, ready for further downstream analysis.

 The Unique Benefits of Our Systems for Hybridoma Screening